Xiangzi-Chen/Retail-Banking-Credit-Card-Promotion-/README.md

 Rl_Cust_Seg.csv

-Fct_Txn_Cust.csv: Spend records between 2018-01-01 and 2018-12-31, inclduing transaction date, customer id, merchant id, category tags, transaction description, spend amount, year quarter, last quarter and ll quarter.
+Fct_Txn_Cust.csv: Spend records between 2018-01-01 and 2018-12-31, inclduing transaction date, customer id, merchant id, category tags, transaction description, spend amount, year quarter, last quarter and ll quarter.)

+## Data Cleaning

+## Exploratory Data Analysis (EDA)

+### Task 1

+### Thoughts
+#### Task 1
+1. check the total amount and count of each category (checked)
+2. see the number of categories for each customer, want to eliminate the propability that same person made huge number of same type transaction
+3. see the time change (count) for different category, the merchant we want to focus should have stable transaction amount in each month.
+4. decide the key metrics: total value/total amount
+5. avarage value/amount per customer for each category
+6. questions:
+  1) the most important thing that bank values (total value?)
+  2) is transfer counted as a merchant category for bank